 Sprains and strains account for most acute back pain.
 Sprains are caused by overstretching or tearing ligaments, and strains are tears in tendon or muscle.
 Both can occur from twisting or lifting something improperly, lifting something too heavy or overstretching.
 These movements can also trigger muscle spasms — involuntary contractions of a muscle that can cause a great deal of pain.

-According to the U.S. Bureau of Labor Statistics, more than 1 million workers suffer from back injuries each year, and back injuries account for 1 out of 5 workplace injuries or illnesses.
+According to the U.S. Bureau of Labor Statistics, back injuries account for 1 out of 5 workplace injuries or illnesses.
 The majority of these injuries occur while performing tasks that involve lifting.

 While certain risk factors such as age, occupation, fitness level and weight can play a role in back pain, poor lifting techniques increase the risk of injury for everyone, regardless of age or physical condition.